Skip to main content

 https://<ip_address>:8006

-Specify <ip_address> — the server's public IP address.
+Specify <ip_address> — the public IP address of the server.
 You can copy it in the control panel: in the top menu, click ProductsDedicated Servers → server page → tab Operating System → in the IP field, click .

-2. In the left menu, go to DatacenterStorage.
+2. In the menu on the left, go to DatacenterStorage.

 3. In the Add field, select iSCSI.